 A critical part of the London social scene since the 1600s, members' clubs have long provided a place to gather outside of restaurants and pubs.
 Initially catering to men and those of a higher social status, there are now a variety of clubs that accommodate everyone and specialise in varying areas of interest.
 Discover our picks below.

 Located within a Georgian Grade II-listed townhouse in Mayfair, this new – and highly exclusive – club opened earlier this year.
 Housing four dining experiences and eleven drinking venues, it comes courtesy of Ennismore, the hospitality group behind Gleneagles and the Hoxton Hotel chain.
-Expect a cosy sensibility (it's been renovated to feel like home) with a nightclub element and a curated retail space.
+Expect a cosy sensibility (renovated to feel like home) with a nightclub element and a curated retail space.

 5 Hertford Street